mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 Electronic Mapping Rocket

-Mapping rockets are a cheap and simple way to obtain an electronic- systems map of an area – and to advertise your own presence to everyone within several kilometers.
+Mapping rockets are a cheap and simple way to obtain an electronic-systems map of an area – and to advertise your own presence to everyone within several kilometers.
 They are sometimes used by prospectors to find magnetic materials and explorers to map out the ruins of an advanced culture by its power conduits but more are